jrick/buildmodes/README.md

 int Multiply(int, int);
 ```

 This is the function that Rust calls.
+See the [cgo documentation](http://golang.org/cmd/cgo/)
+for more details about how `cgo` creates C interfaces for Go code.

 Since Rust does not understand C header files, external functions must
 be declared manually in an `extern` block.
 This is done in